jeiea/ramda-polyfill/README.md

 # ramda-polyfill
-ramda.js Object prototype polyfill.
+ramda.js Object prototype polyfill library.

 Insert ramda functions to Object's prototype.

-Due to name collision, 'R' appended to name. e.g. anyR.
+Due to name collision, 'R' appended to name. e.g. `anyR`

 It use 'this' as last regular argument.

 Unary function is evaluated without call parenthesis.

 So what you can do with this is